-Each Neon project has a root branch called
+Each Neon project has a primary branch called

-When creating a new branch, you have the option to create an endpoint.
-An endpoint is the compute instance associated with the branch.
+When creating a new branch, you have the option to create a compute endpoint to associate with the branch.

-To connect to a database in a branch from a client or application, you must connect to the branch's endpoint.
-For more information connecting to a branch endpoint, see Connect to a branch.
+To connect to a database in a branch from a client or application, you must connect to the branch's compute endpoint.
+For more information connecting to a branch, see Connect to a branch.

 You can use Neon's branching feature in variety development workflows, a few of which are discussed below.